stuhirst/pbx-group-security/content/blog/drafts/dinis/_transcribed/press_releases_from_amazon.md

 This change will involve a teething process, and the project team may need assistance for the first five or ten versions of this.
 Once they are familiar with the process, implementing this for the next projects will be easier, because they already have a good set of examples.

 The recommendation for getting started is to take a several projects, that are already running.
-Recall the philosophy that everything that everybody is doing, is a project?
+Recall the philosophy that everything that everybody is doing, is a project <!--- link to everything is a project article---> ?
 Every project has: a budget, a team, resources, and information.
 So, we are ready to on-board those projects that already exist, allowing us to go very quickly to the meat of the matter, which is writing those press releases in a way that they get consumed.
 The challenge to the team is to represent the reality of the situation.
 They don't have to worry: "is this going to be approved"?; "is it not going to be approved?"
 Because, by definition, those initial set up projects, they are already approved, the resources are already allocated.

 The first major milestone is to reach a point of balance, where we have press releases created in a realistic, workable and usable way; representing every single current project.
 Yes, this number will be large, because there is a lot going on, however, this is a vital component to managing all this.